Ultralight Backpacking Gear 2026: Best Tested Picks

 | Sea to Summit Spark SP II | 510g | -2C/28F | 850FP Down | $360 |

-Our top pick: Enlightened Equipment Enigma 20F.
-The Enigma is the best-selling ultralight quilt for good reason: 580 grams, comfortable to -7 degrees Celsius, and $315 is remarkably affordable for a 850-fill-power down quilt.
+Top pick: Enlightened Equipment Enigma 20F.
+The Enigma is the best-selling ultralight quilt for good reason: 580 grams, comfortable to -7 degrees Celsius, and $315 is remarkably affordable for an 850-fill-power down quilt.
 Custom sizing, fabric choices, and fill power options are available.
-I have used mine for three years across hundreds of nights.

 Sleeping Pads